nickeb96/nvim-config/README.md

 2.  open neovim
 3.  type `:mkspell! personal`
     + `personal` is the name of the locale
-    + The `!` overwrites the existing `locale.spl` file
+    + The `!` overwrites the existing `.spl` file

 To Do Next
 ----------

 - [ ] Make comment auto formatting work for all source code languages
-- [ ] Finish making markdown margins
-- [ ] Fix cursor highlighting when under a parenthesis/bracket/brace in Molokai
+- [x] Fix cursor highlighting when under a parenthesis/bracket/brace in Molokai
-- [ ] Fix pdf's rulerformat being override by custom statusline
+- [x] Fix pdf's rulerformat being override by custom statusline
 - [x] Add plug.vim.old to .gitignore
 - [x] Make syntax/fish.vim more accurately match shell syntax highlighting